NX-AI/tirex/README.md

 - **Can I train / finetune TiRex for my own data**
 > TiRex already provide state-of-the-art performance for zero-shot prediction, i.e. you can use it without training on your own data.
  However, we plan to provide fine-tuning support in the future.
 If you are interested you can also get in touch with NxAI.

+- **Error during the installation of the conda enviornment**:
+> If you encouter errors when installing the conda enviornment your system likley does not support CUDA.
+This is for example the case with *Mac hardware*.
+Please skip the conda envionrment installation and install tirex directly in an new python enviornment.
+Note that in this case you also need to run TiRex on CPU (see *Can I use TiRex on CPU*).

 - **When loading TiRex I get error messages regarding sLSTM or CUDA**:
 > Please check the section on [CUDA kernels](#cuda-kernels) in the Readme.
 In the case you can not fix your problem you can use a fallback implementation in pure Pytorch.
 However this can slow down TiRex considerably and might degrade results!